Complex Field Formulation of the Quantum Estimation Theory: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this article, we have formulated the quantum estimation theory of complex statistics on dependence of complex parameters, which is natively developed on the field of complex numbers.
+In this article, we have formulated the theory of quantum estimation of complex statistics on the dependence of complex parameters, which is natively developed in the field of complex numbers.
 This formulation is based on manipulating the complex parameters through their conjugate extension instead of their representation in its real and imaginary parts, and using the Wirtinger calculus instead of the real calculus.
-This formulation state new versions of the main quantities of quantum estimation theory, such as logarithmic derivatives, both symmetric and right, Fisher information matrices and Cramér-Rao bounds.
-We define lower bounds for the weighted square error, which is widely used in multi-parametric estimation.
-Furthermore, working the Cramér-Rao bounds by block matrices, we state lower bounds for the studied statistic and not only for its conjugate extension or its real representation.
+This formulation states new versions of the main quantities of quantum estimation theory, that is, logarithmic derivatives, both symmetric (SLD) and right (RLD), Fisher information matrices (FIM), and quantum Cramér-Rao bounds (CRB).
+We define lower bounds for the weighted mean square error (WMSE), which is widely used in multi-parametric estimation.
+Furthermore, working with the CRBs by block matrices, we state lower bounds for the studied statistic and not only for its conjugate extension or its real representation.
 All of the above results are particularized for the case of a pure state.
-An application in quantum communication was studied, which consists of the optimal coding and decoding of a complex parameter in a coherent state.
+An application in quantum communication was studied, which consists of the optimal estimation of a complex parameter encoded in a coherent state.